 Just because summer is over doesn’t mean grilling has to be.
 Actually, you don’t even need a grill to make these burgers.
 We made these on the stove top in a cast-iron skillet.
-These green chile cheeseburgers are made with juicy grass-fed ground beef, Oaxaca cheese, and rajas (roasted chile strips).
+These green chile cheeseburgers are made with juicy grass-fed ground beef, queso Oaxaca, and rajas (roasted chile strips).

 Green Chile Cheeseburgers